 Through their attempts at meeting regulatory requirements and gaining meaningful insights from these technologies, they are coming to the realisation that high quality, reliable data is absolutely critical – and extremely difficult to achieve.

-But there is an evolution underway towards improving data quality.
+But there is an evolution underway.
 At the core of this evolution is the establishment of ‘self-service’ data quality whereby data owners have ready access to robust tools and processes to measure and maintain data quality themselves, in accordance with data governance policies.
 This not only simplifies the measuring and maintenance of data quality; it can help turn it into a competitive advantage.

 High quality data in demand

 As the urgency for regulatory compliance and competitive advantage escalates, so too does the urgency for high data quality.
-But it’s not plain sailing and there is a variety of disciplines required to measure data quality, enrich data and fix data.
+But it’s not plain sailing and there is a variety of disciplines required to measure, enrich, and fix data.

 Legacy data quality tools were traditionally owned by IT teams as by its very nature, digital data can require significant technical skills to manipulate.
-However, this created a bottleneck as maintaining data also requires significant knowledge about the content of the data and this resides with those who use the data, rather than a central IT function.
+However, this created a bottleneck as maintaining data also requires significant knowledge about its content – what good data and bad data looks like, and what its context is – and this resides with those who use the data, rather than a central IT function.

 Due to the lack of scalability of this method, many have come to the realisation that this isn’t the answer and so have started moving data quality operations away from central IT back into the hands of business users.

-This move can accelerate data quality and onboarding processes, but it isn’t without flaws.
+This move can accelerate information measurement, improvement and onboarding processes, but it isn’t without flaws.
 It can be difficult and expensive for business users to meet the technical challenges of this task and unless there is common governance around data quality there is the risk of a ‘wild west’ scenario where every department manages data quality differently across the business.